This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It’s human nature to take the path of greatest familiarity or least resistance; it’s not “lack of discipline” or “poor memory.”
 There are plenty of things people are very disciplined about and always remember.
 It’s just that reusable bags seem so, well, unimportant by comparison, that they seldom cross your mind until it is too late.

-So the best solution for me was to use those old tote bags to store potatoes, or pack clothes for Good Will, and instead buy a set of ultra-compact reusable bags that specifically fit into a pocket or on a keychain.
+So the best solution for me was to use those old tote bags to store potatoes, or pack clothes for donation, and instead buy a set of ultra-compact reusable bags that specifically fit into a pocket or on a keychain.

 Envirosax bags amazingly hold the equivalent of 2 supermarket plastic bags, yet they fold down small enough to stow into a pocket or handbag.
 They fold down so small, in fact, that I carry at least one in every purse I use so I always have one right next to my wallet anywhere I shop—from the drug store to the fabric store to the plant nursery.